Game to navigate a statistically plausible life generated by a locally running language model

 →More info on the game

-*The images in this game are generated by an AI model developed by pixel artists themselves.
+*The images in this game are generated by an image generation model developed by pixel artists themselves.
 For its training, the model utilizes consented artwork data from a community of creators who are compensated for their contributions.

 Exhibition